-Construction efficiency.
+3.4.2 Construction efficiency.
 Figure 10 shows construction results in terms of I/O and physical time.
-For all the real life datasets, the persistent B-tree structure uses around 1.5 times more I/Os than the grid structure.
-This is rather surprising since the theoretical construction bound for the persistent B-tree is $O(N \log_B N)$ I/Os, compared to the (good case) $O(\frac{N}{B}\log{M/B}\frac{N}{B})$ bound for the grid structure.
+The numerical data used for the graphs can be found in Table 2 in the Appendix.
+For all the real-world datasets the persistent B-tree structure uses around 1.5 times more I/Os than the grid structure.
+This is rather surprising since the theoretical construction bound for the persistent B-tree is $O(N \log_B N)$ I/Os, compared to the (good case) $O(\frac{N}{B} \log{M/B} \frac{N}{B})$ bound for the grid structure.
 Theory thus predicts that the tree construction algorithm should perform about B times as many I/Os as the grid method.
 The reason for this discrepancy between theory and practice is that during the construction sweep the average number of segments intersecting the sweep line is relatively small.
-For the D1-6 dataset, it is less than 2500 segments (see Figure 11).
-The size of the persistent B-tree accessed during each update is small and as a result the caches can store most of the nodes in the tree.
+For the D1-6 dataset, it is less than 2500 segments (Refer to Figure 11).
+Thus the size of the persistent B-tree accessed during each update is small and as a result the caches can store most of the nodes in the tree.

 While it only takes about 50% more I/Os to construct the persistent B-tree structure than to construct the grid structure, it takes nearly 17 times more physical time.
 One reason for this is that most of the I/Os performed by the grid construction algorithm are sequential, while the I/Os performed by the persistent B-tree algorithm are more random.
-Thus the grid algorithm takes advantage of the optimization of the disk controller and the OS file system for sequential I/O, e.g., by prefetching.
-Another reason is that construction of the persistent B-tree structure is more computationally intensive than construction of the grid.
+Thus the grid algorithm takes advantage of the optimization of the disk controller and the OS file system for sequential I/O. Another reason is that construction of the grid.
 Our trace logs show that over 95% of the construction time for the persistent B-tree is spent in internal memory compared to only 50% for the grid method.

-While the grid construction algorithm outperforms the persistent B-tree algorithm on the real life datasets, the worst-case dataset, LONG, causes significant problems.
+While the grid construction algorithm outperforms the persistent B-tree algorithm on the real-life datasets the worst-case dataset, LONG, causes it significant problems.
 For this dataset, the grid construction takes 48 minutes compared to 53 minutes for the 80 times bigger dataset D1-6, and compared to 10 minutes for the persistent B-tree.
-The reason is the large size of the structure results in a high I/O construction cost.
+The reason is that the large size of the structure results in a high I/O construction cost.
+The persistent B-tree construction also takes relatively more I/Os (and time), mainly due to the high average number of segments intersecting the sweep-line (500000 at the peak).